DFE-Digital/get-into-teaching-app/app/views/content/help-and-support.md

 ---
-title: "Help and support on getting into teaching"
+title: "Help and support getting into teaching"
 heading: "Get help and support"
 image: "media/images/content/hero-images/0025.jpg"
 title_paragraph: We're here to answer your questions and provide advice about getting into teaching, whether you're just thinking about teaching or you're ready to apply.